Michael DaughertyProfessor of Composition

 Daugherty is also a frequent guest at the Midwest Clinic in Chicago, where his wind ensemble music is performed by high school, college, and professional wind ensembles.
 In 2001, the United States Air Force Band performed a concert of Daugherty’s music at the Midwest Clinic’s “Midnight Special.”

-Daugherty has received numerous awards, distinctions and fellowships for his music, including: a Fulbright Fellowship (1977), the Kennedy Center Friedheim Award (1989), the Goddard Lieberson Fellowship from the American Academy of Arts and Letters (1991), fellowships from the National Endowment for the Arts (1992), the Guggenheim Foundation (1996), and the Stoeger Prize from the Chamber Music Society of Lincoln Center (2000).
+Daugherty has received numerous awards, distinctions and fellowships for his music, including: a Fulbright Fellowship (1977); the Kennedy Center Friedheim Award (1989); the Goddard Lieberson Fellowship from the American Academy of Arts and Letters (1991); fellowships from the National Endowment for the Arts (1992) and the Guggenheim Foundation (1996); and the Stoeger Prize from the Chamber Music Society of Lincoln Center (2000).
 In 2005, Daugherty received the Lancaster Symphony Orchestra Composer’s Award, and in 2007, the Delaware Symphony Orchestra selected Daugherty as the recipient of the A.I.
 DuPont Award.
 Also in 2007, he received the American Bandmasters Association Ostwald Award for his composition Raise the Roof for timpani and symphonic band.
 Daugherty has been named “Outstanding Classical Composer” at the Detroit Music Awards in 2007, 2009, and 2010.